-Abdallah Abu Rahma, to be sentenced tomorrow, was convicted based on questionable testimonies by minors
+Abdallah Abu Rahmeh, to be sentenced tomorrow, was convicted based on questionable testimonies by minors

-Tomorrow, the Ofer military court will pronounce the sentence of Abdallah Abu Rahma, a prominent activist in the struggle against the Separation Barrier in the West Bank village of Bil'in.
-Abu Rahma, who has been under arrest since December 2009, was convicted of inciting demonstrators to throw stones and of organizing and participating in an illegal demonstration, according to Military Order 101 of 1967 that the army recently reinstated.
-Abu Rahma was acquitted of the charges of stone throwing and possession of arms.
-The latter charge pertained to used tear gas canisters that Abu Rahma kept in his home to illustrate the measures employed by the army against demonstrators.
+Tomorrow, the Ofer military court will pronounce the sentence of Abdallah Abu Rahmeh, a prominent activist in the struggle against the Separation Barrier in the West Bank village of Bil'in.
+Abu Rahmeh, who has been under arrest since December 2009, was convicted of inciting demonstrators to throw stones and of organizing and participating in an illegal demonstration, according to Military Order 101 of 1967 that the army recently reinstated.
+Abu Rahmeh was acquitted of the charges of stone throwing and possession of arms.
+The latter charge pertained to used tear gas canisters that Abu Rahmeh kept in his home to illustrate the measures employed by the army against demonstrators.

 Regarding Palestinian protesters, since the beginning of 2010, the army has also used another measure: Military Order No. 101 of 1967, which effectively prohibits demonstrations in the West Bank.
 From the beginning of the Oslo process to this year, the Order was not enforced, except for its provisions regarding incitement.
 Under the Order, an assembly, procession, or vigil of ten or more persons requires a permit from the commander of military forces in the region, if the assembly is for the purpose of “a political subject, or which might be construed as political, or to discuss such a subject,” or, in the case of a procession, “for a political purpose or for a matter that might be construed as political.”
 Such a sweeping definition greatly limits freedom of speech, in all aspects.
 The penalty for breach of the Order is harsh - ten years' imprisonment and/or a heavy fine.